Highlights and updates

 Premium subsidies and CSR are not available outside the exchange.
 HHS estimated that there were 21,000 people with off-exchange plans in South Carolina in 2016 who would be eligible for subsidies if they switched to exchange plans.
-If you’re in that group, open enrollment is your opportunity to switch to a plan in the exchange.
-But on the other hand, if you had a silver exchange plan in 2017 and are absolutely certain that you won’t qualify for premium subsidies in 2018, an off-exchange silver plan might be a better option than keeping your on-exchange silver plan.
-Keep in mind, however, that you won’t be able to change your mind mid-year and switch to an on-exchange plan if your income changes, unless you experience a qualifying event — and a change in income is not a qualifying event unless you’re already enrolled in the exchange.
+But on the other hand, if you had a silver exchange plan in 2017 and were absolutely certain that you wouldn’t qualify for premium subsidies in 2018, an off-exchange silver plan might have been a better option than keeping your on-exchange silver plan.
+Keep in mind, however, that you can’t change your mind mid-year and switch to an on-exchange plan if your income changes, unless you experience a qualifying event — and a change in income is not a qualifying event unless you’re already enrolled in the exchange.

 230,211 people enrolled in qualified health plans through the South Carolina exchange during the 2017 open enrollment period, which ran from November 1, 2016 through January 31, 2017.
 That was just slightly lower than the 231,849 enrollment total from the year before.